crantok/formtree/README.md

-Keys (e.g. html form field names used as the keys in http.Request.PostForm) are interpreted in the same way that Gorilla Schema interprets them when populating a struct, so the form values that had the the key
+Keys (e.g. html form field names used as the keys in http.Request.PostForm) are interpreted in the same way that Gorilla Schema interprets them when populating a struct, so the form value that had the the key

     "fields.0.content.3.postcode"